 Sendai Pageant of Starlight

-Enjoy the 31st illumination of Sendai with lights leading from Aoba Dori to Jouzenji Douri in the center of the city.
+Enjoy the illumination of Sendai, with lights leading from Aoba Dori to Jouzenji Douri in the center of the city.

 Illumi Eeru Iwaki

 This light-up has changed over the years.
-It used to have a pink theme inspired by cherry blossoms but now it is favoring the regular colors of white and blue.
+It used to have a pink theme inspired by cherry blossoms, but now it is favoring the colors white and blue.
 It will still be big, though, with stamp rallies and photo shoots.

 Kyūshū & Okinawa events